Compassion for desperately ill patients who need immediate access to experimental medicines

 Within 10 days of WCGF’s involvement, an IRB had reviewed and approved the Fowlers’ request.
 The first shipment has arrived in the U.S., and Tyson has resumed treatment.
 Already, he’s showing signs of improvement.

-“Before WCGF, we were at a standstill and, even, moving backwards,” Ann says.
+“Before WCGF, we were at a standstill and, even, moving backward,” Ann says.
 “It was such an awful, defeated feeling.
 Now, we’re hopeful—and I know to point people to WCGF so no one has to go through what we did.

 “WCGF literally opened the door for us,” she adds.
 “I don’t know where we’d be today without them.”

 The Fowlers’ experience illustrates both the importance of the FDA’s expanded access program and the value of our expertise to those who need help navigating the expanded access process.
 Note: In 2017, when we worked with the Fowlers, Clinical Research Pathways was known as WCG Foundation (WCGF).

 To support our efforts on behalf of desperately ill patients, click here.

 For more information on expanded access: